department-of-veterans-affairs/VA-Micropurchase-Repo/2018-06-06_Governance_ Models_in_Public_and_Private_Sector/Deliverables/skylight_api_governance_research_report.md

 * **Making APIs available to consumers &ndash;** Exposing resources properly to consumers.

 Not every detail in this report will apply to the VA, nor every other organization looking to establish a wider API governance strategy.
 Our report is meant to shed light on the scope of how enterprise groups are addressing governance.
-And to serve as a source of information for organizations &mdash no matter how big or small &mdash to starting learning from one another.
+And to serve as a source of information for organizations &mdash; no matter how big or small &mdash; to starting learning from one another.

 Furthermore, this report reflects a patchwork of things that should be considered, rather than a prescriptive list of actions to take.
 There’s no such thing as a one-size-fits-all model to follow.
 With the right team and the right approach, you can make governance work for your organization and your specific circumstances.